 Divide the ingredients among the pepper leaves and serve with a dipping sauce.

 There are many dipping sauces for miang kham.
-Our favourite is simply a blond caramel prepared with 1 tablespoon of coconut sugar dissolved in 2 tablespoons of water.
+Our favourite is simply a light caramel prepared with 1 tablespoon of coconut sugar dissolved in 2 tablespoons of water.